Comparison of Extended Lubrication Theories for Stokes Flow: Conclusions

 \section{Conclusions}

-We considered several models in extended lubrication theory for an incompressible, low Reynolds number fluid across a range of geometries, including several in which the standard assumptions of classical lubrication theory are not strictly satisfied.
-The VA-ELT model proposed here amends the velocity and pressure of the T.G.-ELT solution to ensure that incompressibility and the boundary conditions are satisfied.
-The solutions of velocity and pressure for the Reynolds, VA-ELT, T.G.-ELT, $\varepsilon^k$-PLT and Stokes models were compared for the logistic step and the triangular slider.
+We considered several models in extended lubrication theory and compared the solutions of velocity and pressure across a range of geometries, including several configurations in which the thin film assumption of classical lubrication theory is not strictly satisfied.
+The VA-ELT solution proposed here amends the velocity and pressure of the T.G.-ELT solution to ensure that incompressibility and the boundary conditions are satisfied.
+To assess the sensitivity of the lubrication models to the thin film assumption and to large magnitudes of surface variation in the low Reynolds number limit, the Reynolds, VA-ELT, T.G.-ELT, $\varepsilon^2$-PLT and $\varepsilon^4$-PLT solutions were compared with the Stokes solution for the logistic step, the backward facing step, and the triangular slider with positive and negative texturing.

-We found that all lubrication models have increased error in pressure and velocity as the magnitude of surface variation increases, while the length scale ration $\varepsilon = L_x/L_y$ is kept constant.
+We found that all lubrication models have increased error in pressure and velocity as the magnitude of surface variation increases, while the length scale ratio $\varepsilon = L_y/L_x$ is kept constant.
 In the presence of a large surface gradient, the Stokes solution exhibits significant $\frac{\partial p}{\partial y}$ in a region surrounding the surface gradient, compared with the ELT and $\varepsilon^k$-PLT solutions which localize this pressure variation to regions where the surface gradient is large.
 The consequences of this localization is overestimation of $\frac{\partial p}{\partial y}$, overestimation of the velocity magnitude, and in the case of very large surface gradients, spurious flow recirculation.

-For the logistic step, the VA-ELT and $\varepsilon^k$-PLT solutions are an improvement on the Reynolds solution for smaller slopes; but at larger slopes, particularly for $\varepsilon^k$-PLT, the error exceeds that of Reynolds equation.
+For the logistic step, the VA-ELT and $\varepsilon^k$-PLT solutions are an improvement on the Reynolds solution for smaller slopes; but at larger slopes, particularly for $\varepsilon^k$-PLT, the error exceeds that of the Reynolds solution.
 For smaller slopes, the VA-ELT solution has the smallest error in velocity, and the $\varepsilon^2$-PLT solution has the smallest error in pressure.
 At larger slopes, the VA-ELT and $\varepsilon^k$-PLT solutions exhibit flow recirculation at too small of slope compared with the Stokes solution, and the velocity magnitude in the recirculation region becomes unreasonably large given the small Reynolds number.

 For the triangular slider, the error in velocity is very similar for all models.
 For pressure, the $\varepsilon^k$-PLT solutions have significant improvements in error, particularly for the case of negative texturing.
 In the presence of the same magnitude of surface variation but at positive texturing, the VA-ELT model performs similarly to the $\varepsilon^k$-PLT models.
 This suggests that for small heights, the $\varepsilon^k$-PLT models are less sensitive to large or discontinuous surface gradients than the VA-ELT model.
 However, both the ELT and $\varepsilon^k$-PLT models exhibit discontinuities when the surface gradient is discontinuous.
 Furthermore, the sequence of corner eddies characteristic of the Stokes solution is not observed in the lubrication models.